Dpon86/Audio/docs/architecture/AI_CODING_PROMPT.md

    - ~~Transcribe with word-level timestamps using OpenAI Whisper~~ NOW IN TAB 1
    - ~~Return transcription to Tab 1 for use in other tabs~~ NOW IN TAB 1
    - ~~Show transcription progress and results~~ NOW IN TAB 1
-5. **Tab 3 - Detect & Delete Duplicates**: Process ONE audio file at a time ✅ IMPLEMENTED
+6. **Tab 3 - Detect & Delete Duplicates**: Process ONE audio file at a time ✅ IMPLEMENTED
    - Select a transcribed audio file from Tab 1
    - Detect duplicates within THAT SINGLE audio file only
    - Present duplicates with audio playback for review
    - User confirms which duplicates to delete (keeping LAST occurrence)
-   - Generate clean audio file for that specific recording
+   - Navigate to Tab 4 (Review) with pending deletions
+7. **Tab 4 - Review Deletions**: Preview and restore capability ✅ NEW
+   - Automatically shown after selecting deletions in Tab 3
+   - Visual deletion timeline with grouped segments
+   - Audio preview player (WaveSurfer) showing processed audio
+   - Real-time highlighting of deletion zones as audio plays
+   - Restore individual segments or groups before final processing
+   - Statistics preview (duration savings, deletion count)
-   - Automatically navigate to Tab 4 (Results) after processing
+   - Confirm & Process button → Navigate to Tab 5 (Results)
-6. **Tab 4 - Results**: View and download processed audio ✅ NEW
+8. **Tab 5 - Results**: View and download processed audio ✅ IMPLEMENTED
-   - Automatically shown after confirming deletions in Tab 3
+   - Automatically shown after confirming deletions in Tab 4
    - Statistics display:
      * Original duration vs clean duration
      * Time saved and percentage reduction